Epsom College has a long tradition of excellence. It allows boys and girls aged 11 to 18 to thrive and develop in a stimulating environment.

 The College also has one of the largest Combined Cadet Forces (CCF) in the country, providing an opportunity for pupils to work towards their bronze, silver or gold Duke of Edinburgh's Award.

-Epsom has a unique location, nestling in the heart of the Epsom Downs, home of the famous Derby, yet only 10 minutes walk from Epsom Town Centre.
+Epsom has a unique location, nestling in the heart of the Epsom Downs, home of the famous Derby, yet only 10 minutes walk from Epsom Town Centre, and a mere 30 minutes from central London.
+We are also very well connected for our international students and families, just 30 minutes from Gatwick AIrport and an hour from Heathrow.

 There is also a comprehensive internal induction programme in place for all new students.
 This has been developed to provide them with as broad an experience of school life at the College as possible.